klimgeran/xymbassadors/Symbol Node Run Guide (Mac OS, Linux).md

 Select you want to overwrite: R i (change file)

-We need to update the node:
+We need to update and run the node:
 ```
 symbol-bootstrap start -p mainnet -a dual -c custom.yml --upgrade -d
 ```